top of page

 Shows spawn spinoffs.
 Spinoffs get marketed as "essential viewing" before the next season of the parent show.

 Fans dutifully watch both, afraid of missing a reference or a cameo or a plot thread that turns out to be critical.
 Then the parent show goes ahead and explains everything you need in its opening minutes.
+I already wrote about how Born Again Season 2 refused to be homework; Gen V Season 2 is the opposite story.

 Gen V Season 2 is what happens when franchise obligations override standalone storytelling.
 It wasn't made because someone had a great second-year story to tell at Godolkin University.